biokcb/bio-data-analysis/README.md

 # Scripts for biological data analysis
-Scripts I've written for analyzing various types of data that were not large enough projects to warrant their own repository.
-Mainly for analyzing and plotting next generation sequencing data, but other random scripts may get tossed in here from time to time.
-Many of these may be dataset and project specific - sometimes the specific analysis is done first then generalized.
+Scripts I've written that were not large enough projects to warrant their own repository.
+Many of these are dataset and project specific.
+This is an *incomplete history* of scripts written and used over the years and will be updated as I find old scripts or create new ones.
+If you look through them, it sort of represents my progress in learning to write better code, so there's a range of skill level represented here, especially as a self-taught programmer from a more scientific background.
+Sometimes I go back and update the scripts as well, especially if I start needing to repeat analyses.

+**Note**: Anything with a date in the name is a specific analysis that is more of a history of commands used to perform that analysis and is less likely to be reused.

 # Folders
 This is organized into folders based on broader categories for the type of data analysis or if it was a short, individual project.
 Here is the basic breakdown: